 ALERT!
 Not all covered services and limitations are listed in the table below.
-See the alphabetical list of all covered services in the "List of benefits" section and see the "Your routine vision benefit" section.
+See the alphabetical list of all covered services in the "List of benefits" section.

 Read the pages listed in the "For information" column for detailed information about each benefit.
 Not all details are included in the table.
 Also read: